With numeric values in a vector, we can format the values so that they

 for English (United States) and"fr"

-function as a useful reference for all of the locales that are supported.- output
+for a useful reference for all of the locales that are supported.- output

 The output style of the resulting character vector.
 This can either be